selbekk/calidation/README.md

 ##### `onSubmit: func`

 This callback is fired whenever the form is submitted.
-That can happen whenever somebody clicks the submit button, or hits `enter` in the form.
+That can happen whenever somebody clicks the submit button, hits `enter` in the form, or calls the `submit` function passed in the `children` function.

 The `onSubmit` function is called with an object with the following props: